-3.2.1 Hollow fiber membrane
+3.2.4 UF Membrane

-The UF membrane module has molecular cut off (MWCO) of 200,000 and the tube diameter of 1.25cm and average pore size of $0.1\mu$ m.
-The length of each tube was 30cm.
-The total effective area of the membrane is $0.024m^2$ .
-The maximum operating pressure on membrane was 55 bars at 70°C or 70 bar 20°C and it could be used in pH range from 2 to 12.
-The operating pressure was maintained at 1.5-2 bar by manipulating the gate valve at the retentate line after the CUF unit.
-Figure 3.3 shows the hollow fiber membrane used.
+The UF membrane module has a molecular cut off weight of 200,000 and a tube diameter of 1.25cm and an average pore size of $0.1\mu m$.
+The length of the tube is 30cm.
+The total effective area of the four membrane $0.048m^2$ The ultrasonic frequency is 25 kHz, with 6 units of permanent transducers and bonded to the two sided of the tank chamber and connected to one unit of 250 watts 25kHz Crest's Genesis Generator.
+The maximum operating pressure on membrane was 55 bars at 70°C and it can be used in pH range from 2 to 12.
+The reactor was made up of clear PVC with a total height of 100cm.
+The operating pressure on the membrane was 1.5-2 bars by manipulating the gate valve of retentate line after the cross flow membrane ultra filtration unit.